solFHE/solphi-radar-hackathon/README.md

 ## Introduction

 solΦ offers a user-friendly advertising tool that turns adverts into a source of income for users.
 Users earn by watching adverts and using advertising platforms, while advertisers can reach their target audience directly.
 This creates an ecosystem that delivers value for both parties.
 At the same time, advertisers can never read users' data.
 Privacy and profit are ensured by zk-compression.
+We will not allow your data to be sold, we are here with a solution to ensure your security and if you are watching adverts you can make money from it.

+solΦ is an innovative advertising platform where users earn revenue by watching ads, advertisers can reach their target audience directly, and privacy is guaranteed with zk-compression technology.

+- More succinct and concise, so that it can quickly grab investors' attention.
+- It clearly sets out the Platform's core value proposition.
+- It emphasises the benefits for both users and advertisers.
+- Highlights technological differentiation (zk-compression).
+- Includes keywords such as ‘ecosystem’ and ‘value’ that can attract investors.

 ## Core Concepts